ryanstoker/pdsnd_github/README.md

 ### Description

-Part of a Udacity.com nanodegree, it explores sample bike rideshare data.
+Part of a Udacity.com nano-degree, it explores sample bike rideshare data.

 ### Files used